VMLYR/journey-driven-development/en/04_techniques/08_journey_driven_api_design.md

 ##### 3. Create a caching strategy
 Data access patterns and available technologies should drive the definition of a caching strategy.
 The performance-focused NFRs should be an input to the caching strategy.
 Identify available cache solutions, such as Akamai and Redis, to address data at different architecture levels.
 Describe a caching strategy by detailing use-case scenarios around data access, caching, and eviction policies.

-### Document the decisions
-A technical decision may be "architecturally significant" due to its potential for long-lasting impact.
-Context is lost as projects evolve, and it is vital to capture the architectural decisions made.
-Preserve essential aspects through the design process with Architecture Decision Records.

-#### Architecture Decision Record
-Capture architecture decisions with an (Architecture Decision Record)[https://github.com/joelparkerhenderson/architecture_decision_record/blob/master/adr_template_by_michael_nygard.md].
-The format consists of a minimal set of information needed to understand: factors that influence a decision specific items decided anticipated outcomes of the decision